ncbi/vadr/documentation/advbuild.md

 ```

 The most common alert remaining is `indf3pst` with instances in 56
-sequences followed by `deletinp` with alerts in 46
+sequences followed by `deletinp` in 46
 sequences.
-We've seen examples above in how to address each of these
+We've seen examples above on how to address each of these
 alerts: by adding sequences to the blastx protein library.
 That
 strategy is the only method for addressing `indf3pst` alerts, but
 there is an additional way to address `deletinp` alerts, by adding an
 alert exception to the model info file for specific reference model
 regions.
+Instead of including another example of adding a protein to
+the blastx library here, let's try specifying an alert exception.

-Let's look further at the 46 remaining `deletinp` alerts.
-We can use
+Looking further at the 46 remaining `deletinp` alerts, we can use
-the `.ftr` file to determine which
+the `.ftr` file to determine which regions are commonly deleted.

 ```
 $ cat va3-rsv.r500/va3-rsv.r500.vadr.alt | grep attachment | grep deletinp | awk '{ printf("%s %s %s\n", $3, $5, $12); }' | sort | uniq -c | sort -rnk 1